Libyan Islamic Fighting Group: Libyan Civil War

 In March 2011, members of the LIFG in Ajdabiya declared to the press that the group supports the revolt against Gaddafi's rule, and had placed themselves under the leadership of the National Transitional Council.
 They also stated that the group had changed its name to Libyan Islamic Movement (al-Harakat al-Islamiya al-Libiya), had around 500–600 militants released from jail in recent years, and denied any past or present affiliation with Al-Qaeda.

 A leader of the LIFG, Abdelhakim Belhadj, became the commander of the Tripoli Military Council after the rebels took over Tripoli during the 2011 Battle of Tripoli.
-In March 2011, Abdel-Hakim al-Hasidi, a leading member of the group, admit to the Italian newspaper Il Sole 24 Ore that his fighters had al-Qaeda links.
-Al-Hasidi was captured in 2002 in Peshwar, Pakistan, later handed over to the US, and then held in Libya before being released in 2008.
-He admit in the same interview that he had earlier fought against "the foreign invasion" of Afghanistan.
+In March 2011, Abdel-Hakim al-Hasidi, a leading member of the group, admitted to the Italian newspaper Il Sole 24 Ore that his fighters had al-Qaeda links.
+Al-Hasidi was captured in 2002 in Peshawar, Pakistan, later handed over to the US, and then held in Libya before being released in 2008.
+He admitted in the same interview that he had earlier fought against "the foreign invasion" of Afghanistan.